 - Modifications: Any type of modifications or personalization in your vehicle down the resale value of your car.
 So, if you are selling a modified vehicle, you might not get the best price for your car from the buyer.
 This is because the buyers may doubt the quality of modifications performed in a vehicle.

-- Other factors: Besides the ones mentioned above, there are certain other factors which affect the valuation of used cars.
+- Other factors: Besides the ones mentioned above, there are certainly other factors that affect the valuation of used cars.
 For example, the location of the vehicle is also likely to affect its resale value.
 Certain vehicles tend to perform well in certain locations.
 This could mean that the demand for a used car may also vary based on specific locations.